Ancharia gens

-The gens Ancharia was a plebeian family at ancient Rome.
+The gens Ancharia, occasionally written Ancaria, was a plebeian family at ancient Rome.
 The first of the gens to achieve prominence was Quintus Ancharius, a senator early in the first century BC.

 Origin

 The origin of the Ancharii is uncertain, but the nomen Ancharius may be derived from Ancharia, a name of the goddess Angerona, by which she was known at Faesulae.
 The ancestor of the Ancharii may have been particularly devoted to the worship of Angerona.
 As Faesulae was an Etruscan city, the family may have been of Etruscan origin.
+According to M. Torelli the gens became active in Rome after the Marsic War.

 Praenomina

-The praenomina associated with the Ancharii are Quintus and Publius.
+The praenomina associated with the Ancharii include Quintus, Publius, and Marcus.

 Branches and cognomina

-The cognomina used by the Ancharii included Priscus, a common surname meaning "elder" or "old-fashioned", and Soter, a "savior" or "protector."
-The latter surname was borne by a freedwoman, and was not necessarily used by other members of the gens.
+The cognomina used by the Ancharii included Priscus, a common surname meaning "elder" or "old-fashioned", and Soter, a savior or protector.
+The latter surname was borne by a freedwoman, and was probably not used by other members of the gens.